ahmadelbaba/HealthyHearts/README.md

 Following that, the team will generate and plot an Elbow Curve to determine how many K clusters are needed.
 Once the number of clusters is known, the team will employ a K-means model to plot the clusters.

 Given that the number of features is high, the team will attempt feature-reduction and will use Principal Component Analysis (PCA).
 PCA is a statistical technique to speed up machine learning algorithms when the number of input features (or dimensions) is too high.
 PCA reduces the number of dimensions by transforming a large set of variables into a smaller one that contains most of the information in the original large set.
-In addition to leveraging PCA, the team used the feature importance results from the supervised model and dropped certain factors that ranked low in importance. by doing that, we reduced noisein teh data and were able to go from 4 clusters initiailly to 3 clusters.
+In addition to leveraging PCA, the team used the feature importance results from the supervised model and dropped certain factors that ranked low in importance.
+By doing so, we reduced noise in the data and were able to go from 4 clusters initiailly to 3 clusters.

 Finally, clusters will be generated again based on the outcome from PCA.